Lack of Imitation Learning - When to Worry

 Although the child is gesturing, says animal sounds, and knows ASL signs, we want to make sure he/she is using words that have “communicative intent.”
 This means, if the child is hurt, he/she can communicate that.
 If they are hungry, can they tell you?
 This will decrease frustration further down the line.

 Please keep in mind that if there are other underlying diagnoses, they may delay certain milestones!

 For example, children who have Down’s Syndrome or Autism, will not reach typical speech and language milestones when they are “supposed” to.
-The best bet is to reach out to an SLP and mention your concerns to your child’s pediatrician!
+Imitation learning is included in that part of child development.
+The best bet is to reach out to an SLP and mention your concerns about speech learning to your child’s pediatrician!